Huang Poren: Attitude and approach to creation and craft

-When comparing same size bronze sculptures of different artist, Huang Poren's work is relatively heavier because he uses maximum thickness, so when picked up there is a particularly heavy feeling (for handmade pieces the flow of melting copper is controlled by the artist, resulting in different weights of each piece).
-He gives each piece the highest artistic quality, wishing his artwork can last thousands of years.
-As a result, his works come at a great cost.
+When comparing bronze sculptures of the same size by different artists, Huang Poren’s works tend to feel heavier.
+This is because he uses a greater thickness of material.
+As a result, they have a noticeably solid, weighty feel when handled.
+Additionally, since each piece is handmade, the artist controls the flow of molten copper, which leads to slight variations in weight between individual works.
+He strives to give each piece the highest level of artistic quality, with the intention that his work endures for thousands of years.
+As a result, his sculptures come at a higher cost.
 The artwork is not only a symbol of expensive decorative taste for the home, but also a sacred domain for the soul.
 Everybody works hard his/her entire life to make him/herself better.
 Let us be content easily, like dogs.
 Let us be pure, confident, humorous, and joyful, so that our lives will shine positive light every day.

 Exhibitions

-Huang Poren's sculptures have become incorporated into textbooks, and hence his works have become collections in galleries across Taiwan.
-In addition, his works have also gained increasing popular with private collectors, especially in Hong Kong, Beijing, Taipei, Singapore, Seoul and Tokyo, and is gradually including the Middle East, Europe and the US.
-Huang Poren encourages his collectors to play with and touch his works, and through the constant contact, feel the profound heritage within the creations.
-One collector initially thought of The Dog's Notes as rugged, but through constant handling and awareness, realized that The Dog's Notes is in fact extremely refined.
+Huang Poren's sculptures have received both institutional recognition and widespread private interest.
+His works are featured in Taiwanese educational curricula and held in major public museum collections across Taiwan.
+Beyond his domestic presence, Huang has established an international collector base throughout Asia, including Taipei, Hong Kong, Beijing, Singapore, Seoul and Tokyo, with growing representation in Europe, the Middle East, and the United States.

+Huang Poren encourages his collectors to play with and touch his works and, through constant contact, feel the heritage within the creations.
+One collector initially thought of The Dog's Notes as rugged, but through constant handling and awareness, realized that The Dog's Notes is in fact refined.
 Each faintly discernible line and block manifests a different pose, and the more consideration and handling of the works, the more feelings are discovered.
-The artistic unity of the heart and mind with the works happens only through precise manipulation with the fingers, which is a type of art therapy.
-In addition to appreciating each piece of work in The Dog's Notes with the eyes, the most important is the passion arising from the interaction of mind and body as a result of touching.
-Each staggered arrangement of explicit and implicit lines reveals unlimited artistic character while narrowing the distance between the viewer and work until the two becomes one.
+The artistic expression of the heart and mind with the works happens only through precise finger manipulation, which is a type of art therapy.
+In addition to appreciating each piece of work in The Dog's Notes with the eyes, an important aspect is the passion arising from the interaction of mind and body through touching.
+Each staggered arrangement of explicit and implicit lines reveals unlimited artistic character while narrowing the distance between the viewer and work until the two become one.
 The indubitable intimacy, quiet and reliable sense of security, and inspiration to deeper meaning make The Dog's Notes an artistic feast.
-The artist has not only become the Creator, creating the true meaning of freedom and creating a personal world view, but has also become the observer endowed with a limited life that offers infinite possibilities!
+The artist has not only become the Creator, creating the true meaning of freedom and creating a personal world view, but has also become the observer endowed with a limited life that offers infinite possibilities.